rust-lang-de/rustbook-de/src/ch15-05-interior-mutability.md

 failures:

 ---- tests::it_sends_an_over_75_percent_warning_message stdout ----
-thread 'tests::it_sends_an_over_75_percent_warning_message' panicked at 'already borrowed: BorrowMutError', src/lib.rs:60:53
+thread 'tests::it_sends_an_over_75_percent_warning_message' panicked at src/lib.rs:60:53:
+already borrowed: BorrowMutError
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace